Align Culture and Strategy to Grow the Business

 Six High Performance Culture Warning Signs

-4. Performance metrics are perceived as confusing, conflicting, unfair, or unbalanced
+Performance metrics are confusing, conflicting, perceived as unfair, or poorly balanced.

-6. The way work gets done in terms of customers, decisions, processes, and behaviors is misaligned with the go-to-market strategy for success
+The way work gets done in terms of customers, decisions, processes, and behaviors is misaligned with the go-to-market strategy for success.

 The Bottom Line

-To learn how to align culture and strategy to grow download How to Create a Purposeful and Aligned Culture to Take Your Business and Your People to the Next Level
+To learn how to align culture and strategy to grow download, How to Create a Purposeful and Aligned Culture to Take Your Business to the Next Level

 Evaluate your Performance